 While sending packets, the signal gets enabled and can be accessed by reading the destination address and forwards the frame to the appropriate frame, hence we use switches.

 Answer: Routing is the process to find the path on which the information or data can pass from the source to its destination.
 The device by which routing is done is called Routers.

 Q #7) What is the difference between Switch, Routers, and Hub?

-The router is a networking gateway device that is used to forward data packets to the computer networks.
+Routers: Router is defined as a networking gateway device that is used to forward data packets to the computer networks.
 A router is connected by at least a single LAN with its IP address or with LAN or WAN.
 A router supports two broadcast domains.

-In the hub, if anything comes in its port then it sends it out to the others.
-It is less expensive and least complicated.
-It has a single collision domain and single broadcast domain.
+Hub: In the hub, if anything comes in its port then it sends it out to the others.
+It is less expensive and the least complicated.
+It has a single collision domain and a single broadcast domain.

-Ans: In half-duplex, transmission of information or communication is from one direction only.
+Answer: In half-duplex, the transmission of information or communication is from one direction only.

-In full duplex, transmission of information or communication is from both the directions.
+In full-duplex, the transmission of information or communication is from both the directions.

 Example: Talking on the telephone.

 Answer: The process in which a network node is carrying more data that can’t be handled on the network, and owing to which loss of packets or information happens on the network node and the receiver can’t receive appropriate information is termed as Network Congestion.